pedestrian-dynamics-HM/vadere/README.md

 * OpenCL Drivers for your device

 Both should be offered by the vendor of your device.
 The device can be a CPU as well as a GPU (recommanded).
 For example if you have a NVIDIA GPU updating your drivers should be enough to install both components.
 Vadere will search for the best device which is supported.
 On a desktop workstation this should be your video card (GPU).
+If there is no device Vadere will use a plain and slower Java-Implementation instead.
 Please, use following instructions to set up the OpenCL components for your operating system:

 * Windows: For further information using OpenCL on Windows read the paragraph